|Module Title||PRACTICAL ESTATE SKILLS|

 Operation and maintenance of at least one hand held power tool.

-Design and plan practical tasks.
+Evaluate and plan a practical project.

 a.
 Map symbols are interpreted